auth0/docs/articles/flows/guides/regular-web-app-login-flow/add-login-regular-web-app-login-flow.md

 ## Prerequisites

-This tutorial can be used to add login to your regular web app or to call an API from your regular web app.
+This tutorial can be used to add login to your regular web app.
 If you want to learn to call your API from a regular web app, see [Call My API Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/call-api-using-regular-web-app-login-flow).

 **Before beginning this tutorial:**